Testosterone (Between cheek and gum)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- When you are ready to put a lozenge in your mouth, start by putting the flat side of the lozenge on your fingertip.
-Place the lozenge up against your gum and to the left or right of your two front teeth.
-Gently push the lozenge up as high as it will go on your gum.
-Take your finger out of your mouth and push on the lozenge from the outside of your upper lip for at least 30 seconds.
-The lozenge should stick to your gum.
-It is okay if it sticks to your cheek instead of your gum.
+- Put the flat side of the patch on your fingertip.
+Place the patch against your gum and to the left or right of your front teeth.
+Gently push it up as high as it will go.
+Then push on the patch from the outside of your mouth for at least 30 seconds.
+The patch should stick to your gum.

-- Do not chew or swallow the lozenge.
+- Do not chew or swallow the patch.

-- Each time you put in a new lozenge, put it on the side opposite from where you put the last lozenge.
-If you put the morning lozenge on the right side, put the evening lozenge on the left side.
+- Each time you put in a new patch, put it on the side opposite from where you put the last one.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.